 Prophecy and the Prophetic Books: The prophetic texts constitute one of the most intriguing and most fruitful areas of research in the biblical canon.
 Research in the prophetic books might take the form of redactional studies of particular books; literary analyses of certain books or passages; historical discussions taking the prophetic texts as a starting point; or thematic studies addressing particular topics (e.g., sin and punishment, ethics, attitudes toward cult, social justice, social context of prophet and/or audience).

-Deuteronomy: Situated at the intersection of Pentateuch and the (so-called) Deuteronomistic History and the source for much of the theology and ideology of the biblical literature, Deuteronomy has a critical place in biblical research.
-Research on Deuteronomy might include thematic, literary, redactional or historical topics; proposals on topics in ethics are particularly welcome.
+Deuteronomy: Situated at the intersection of Pentateuch and the (so-called) Deuteronomistic History and the source for much of the theology of the biblical literature, Deuteronomy has a critical place in biblical research.
+Research on Deuteronomy might include thematic, literary, redactional or historical topics.
+Proposals on topics in ethics are particularly welcome.